choptastic/sigma_form/README.md

 	[`#datepicker_textbox`](http://nitrogenproject.com/doc/elements/datepicker_textbox.html)
   + `DropdownOptions` is a list of options which are acceptable as the `options` attribute of the [#dropdown](http://nitrogenproject.com/doc/elements/dropdown.html)
+  + `#inline_group{}` as a field will initiate some tweaks to allow for an inline-group of element for use with bootstrap.

 **Note:** If any item in the `fields` attribute does not match one of the above formats, the value is passed through anyway.
 This allows you to include more